GenomicsAotearoa/Introduction-to-R/docs/03-basics-dataframes-manipulation.md

         - It is easy to import data into R from tabular formats including Excel.
           However, you still need to check that R has imported and interpreted your data correctly
-        - There are best practices for organizing your data (keeping it tidy) and R is great for this
+        - There are best practices for organising your data (keeping it tidy) and R is great for this
         - Base R has many useful functions for manipulating your data, but all of R's capabilities are greatly enhanced by software packages